Reducing the Risk of Groundwater Contamination by Improving Animal Manure Management

 Groundwater protection is a major consideration in siting a livestock feedlot, thus soil characteristics are important.
 Important soil characteristics include surface and subsoil texture, soil depth, permeability and drainage class.
 The best site has a deep, well-drained silt loam/clay loam soil with low permeability.
 A poor site has shallow soil, or a high-water table, or a sandy/gravelly soil with excessive drainage and high permeability.

 For existing open lots on poor sites, the best options for protecting groundwater might be eliminating the lot and using total confinement for the livestock or providing paved lots and liquid-tight basins to store lot runoff.

 One way to reduce water pollution from livestock lots is to reduce the amount of clean water entering the lot.
 In all cases, maintain diversion structures.

-Some methods and practices for diversions
+Some methods and practices for diversions include these measures:

 - Waterways, small terraces and roof gutters to direct water away from livestock yards.